-Leipzig University has been making history for over 600 years.
-Read about the most important historical milestones of one of Germany’s oldest universities, from its foundation in 1409 to the opening in 2017 of the Paulinum – Assembly Hall and University Church of St. Paul.
-The selected milestones in the University’s history reflect six centuries of political and social change.
+Read about the most important historical milestones of one of Europe’s oldest universities, from its foundation in 1409 to the opening in 2017 of the Paulinum – Assembly Hall and University Church of St Paul.

-A ceremony is held to open Leipzig University’s Paulinum – Assembly Hall and University Church of St. Paul.
+A ceremony marks the inauguration of Leipzig University’s Paulinum – Assembly Hall and University Church of St Paul.

-The Neues Augusteum is presented on 2 December.
+The Neues Augusteum is presented to the public on 2 December.

 600 years of Leipzig University: the highlight of the anniversary year is a ceremony on 2 December with an address by then Federal President Horst Köhler.

 Many members of the University take to the streets of Leipzig to demonstrate for freedom and civil rights.
 Students set up a democratically legitimate students’ union.

-National Socialism paralyses intellectual life in Leipzig.
+National Socialism brings intellectual life in Leipzig to a standstill.
 Many employees and students are dismissed, imprisoned or killed.
 Most of the buildings on Augustusplatz are destroyed towards the end of the Second World War.

 Werner Heisenberg, head of the Institute of Theoretical Physics at Leipzig University, is awarded the Nobel Prize in Physics.

 Paul Flechsig is awarded the first professorship for brain research in Germany.